Long Branch Loop: History

 In 1967, Long Branch GO Station was opened on the adjacent Lakeshore West railway line; service is available as far west as Hamilton or east to the downtown Union Station hub.

+On January 6, 1992, the TTC started the 508 Lake Shore rush-hour route running from Long Branch Loop to downtown Toronto via Lake Shore Boulevard, the Queensway and King Street.

-The TTC operated a separate Long Branch line between the Long Branch and Humber Loops up until 1994, and when that line was merged with the Beach route to form the 501 Queen line, the Long Branch Loop became the terminus of the longest streetcar line in North America.
+The TTC operated a separate Long Branch line (which became route 507 Long Branch), running between Long Branch Loop and Humber Loop, until 1996, when that route was merged with the 501 Queen route.
+A 2012 National Post article described the extended 501 Queen as the longest streetcar line in North America.

 In 2011, the Canadian Broadcasting Corporation broadcast a 14-minute semi-autobiographical short film entitled Long Branch.
-The film shows two strangers, who were about to share a one-night stand have their plans fall apart, as the distance to the Long Branch loop was too far, and they had too much time to talk to each other first.
-The film-makers were a couple, and one member of the film-making couple lived at the Long Branch loop and said his partner routinely declined to come home with him because of the distance.
+The film shows two strangers, who were about to share a one-night stand, have their plans fall apart as the distance to the Long Branch loop was too far, and they had too much time to talk to each other first.
+The filmmakers were a couple, and one member of the film-making couple lived at the Long Branch loop and said his partner routinely declined to come home with him because of the distance.

-Bus service

-The loop is the terminus for TTC bus routes 110 Islington South to Islington subway station and 123 Sherway to Kipling subway station, and MiWay bus routes 5 Dixie north to Mississauga's Northeast Employment District and 23 Lakeshore west to Clarkson GO Station.

-Route 110A operates via Browns Line, Horner and Islington Avenue, with 110B being a weekday rush hour only service that operates via 30th Street, which is through the local industrial area just east of Browns Line.
-Route 123B operates via Browns Line, Sherway Gardens mall, the East Mall and Shorncliffe; while 123C provides service via Sherway mall and North Queen Street.
+In early 2016, the 501 Queen route was split at Humber Loop requiring through-riders to change streetcars there.
+The section between Humber and Long Branch Loops was still branded as 501 Queen even though the section operated like the former 507 Long Branch.
+In late 2023, after a closure for construction, the section west of Humber Loop was reopened as 507 Long Branch.

+Services

+As of 19 November 2023, the TTC streetcar and bus routes serving Long Branch Loop are:

+MiWay (Mississauga) bus routes serving Long Branch Loop are: